Bimodal IT: Maintaining Two Separate IT Groups

 Bimodal IT may be the right fit if your organizational culture places a high value on innovation and you already have the appropriate tools and resources to support two separate IT teams.
 Alternately, the organization must agree to make the necessary investment.
 Hybrid IT, on the other hand, is appropriate for organizations that want to begin moving to the cloud, but aren’t yet ready for an all-cloud solution.

 If you need help developing or implementing a strategy for your organization, we are here to help.
 Our team of seasoned experts understand the challenges and can help you assess, plan and implement an approach that best suits your organization.
-Don’t go it alone.
-We can help you get off to a solid start.
+Contact us today.